devinstewart/osi-class-notes/node_js_assessment.md

 > A **Contributor** is any individual creating or commenting on an issue or pull request.
 A **Collaborator** is a contributor who has been given write access to the repository.
 An **Observer** is any individual who has requested or been requested to attend a CommComm meeting.
 It is also the first step to becoming a Member.
 A **Member** is a collaborator with voting rights who has met the requirements of participation and voted in by the CommComm voting process.

 Additional detail is available in [a GitHub repository](https://github.com/nodejs/community-committee/tree/master/governance).

+Node.js seems to have a reputation as a project with a "[liberal contribution model](https://medium.com/the-node-js-collection/healthy-open-source-967fa8be7951)" (as noted above, the community considers a "contributor" anyone who has done so much as left a comment or opened an issue).
+Much of its project infrastructure is therefore accessible to a majority of project participants.

 ## Infrastructure audit
 | Activity | Tool Used | Tool Location | Target Project Role | Notes |